Pengu4566/ClandAutomator/README.md

 ### Queuing Genres
 An excel file lives in the root folder of the program containing all the genres the user wants the bot to download.
 The genres must be typed exactly as it is typed on the website, and the bot will skip a genre that it cannot find.
 An example is shown below:

-Electro House
+Electro House,
-House
+House,
-Deep House
+Deep House,
-Tech House
+Tech House,
-G-House
+G-House,
-Trance
+Trance,
-Progressive Trance
+Progressive Trance,
-Twerk
+Twerk,
-Grime
+Grime,
-Ambient
+Ambient,
-BreakBeat/Breaks
+BreakBeat/Breaks,
-Progressive House
+Progressive House,
 Drum & Bass